Do Boston Terriers Cuddle? Yes, And They Will Save Your Life

 Cortisol is a natural steroid that helps do several necessary functions in the body but is mainly associated with helping during stressful situations.

-Some functions of cortisol, according to WebMD, are: manages how your body process carbohydrates, fats, and proteins; keeps inflammation down; increases your blood sugar; and controls your sleep cycle.
+Some functions of cortisol, according to WebMDOpens in a new tab., are: manages how your body process carbohydrates, fats, and proteins; keeps inflammation down; increases your blood sugar; and controls your sleep cycle.

 However, like anything in life, excess, can cause problems.
 By cuddling, your Boston is lowering their cortisol levels as well as yours.
 Below are the health benefits of low levels of cortisol.